ahamedali95/JSpractice/ReactFundamentals/notes.md

 5. componentWillUpdate() - Executed just before the rendering takes place
 6. componentDidUpdate() - Executed right after the rendering takes place
 7. componentWillUnmount() - Executed after the component is unmounted from the DOM.
 It is used to clear up the memory spaces.

+### Events

+Events are triggered reactions to a specific action like mouse over, mouse click, key press, etc...
+Handling events in React is very similar to handling events in the real DOM, expect the only difference how we specify the event.
+In real DOM, we specify the event name using lowercase, however in React, we use camelCase.

+#### Synthetic Events

+Synthetic events are the objects which act as a cross-browser wrapper around the browser's native event.
+They combine the behavior of different browsers into one API.
+This is done to make sure that the events show consistent properties across different browsers.